Can a charity’s legacy income really be at risk of undue influence?

 Undue influence can be a cause for concern to legacy professionals when deciding what steps to take to increase legacy donations.Read more

-Under the Law of Property Act 1925, where two or more persons have died in circumstances rendering it uncertain which of them survived the other or others, such deaths shall, for all purposes of affecting the titles of property, be presumed to have occurred in order of seniority, and accordingly the younger shall be deemed to have survived the elder.
+Under the Law of Property Act 1925 where two or more persons have died in circumstances rendering it uncertain which of them survived the other or others, such deaths shall, for all purposes of affecting the titles of property, be presumed to have occurred in order of seniority, and accordingly the younger shall be deemed to have survived the elder.

 However, this presumption can be defeated if it can be shown, on the balance of probabilities, that Ann died first.
-Anna put forward a case that Ann probably died first, based on the state of Ann’s body when the Police found Mr and Mrs Scarle.
+Anna put forward a case that Ann probably died first, basing her submissions on the state of the body when the police found Mr and Mrs Scarle.

 A will is an important document, yet research shows that over half of the UK’s adults do not have one in place.

-It is especially problematic where step-family are involved and families have been ‘joined together’, the partners may want their shares of the assets to pass to their children rather than their step family.
+It is especially problematic where stepfamily is involved or families have been ‘joined together’.
+The partners may want their shares of the assets to pass to their children rather than their stepfamily.

 Mirror and mutual wills are wills drafted by two or more people.
 They are often used by couples and partners as a way of confirming that they both agree on what should happen when the last one passes away.
 They look almost identical in content.

 In the case of a mirror will, once one individual passes away, the survivor is entitled to make a new will, which can be completely different from the previous one.

 This can be avoided by agreeing mutual wills, limiting the survivor’s ability to make a will in different terms, which, in essence, bounds them to keep their will as it was at the time their partner’s will was executed.